 Crop Selection

 The water reserved in pond is temporary and seasonal.
 Due to this, it may not enough for the whole growing season of medium and long season crops.
 It is more advisable for supplementary irrigation and seedling production.
 In area where there is high evaporation loss it is better to cover the pond with low cost materials.
 For efficient utilization of pond water, it is also recommended to use deficit irrigation, alternative irrigation and also mulching.
-The crops that selected for pond should be:
+The crops that must be selected for growing using pond water should be:

 Low water consumption